mvolkmann/blog/src/gleam.md

 Gleam was created by <a href="https://lpil.uk" target="_blank">Louis Pilford</a>
 who currently resides in London.

-Gleam has a syntax that is inspired by Elm, OCaml, and Rust.
+Gleam has a syntax that is inspired by Elm, Go, Lua, OCaml, and Rust.
 Like OCaml, Gleam has strong type inference, using the Hindley Milner type system, making it unnecessary to specify types.